Careers in Health and Human Sciences

 Do you hope that you will spend the rest of your life on a college campus?
 Not as a perpetual student, but as a faculty member!
-Any of the academic programs in the College of Human Ecology can lead to a wonderful future working with students and making research discoveries in institutions of higher education anywhere in the world.
+Any of the academic programs in the College of Health and Human Sciences can lead to a wonderful future working with students and making research discoveries in institutions of higher education anywhere in the world.
 The opportunities for stimulating and important work are almost limitless.
 Take a look at the academic programs each of our departments and academic units offer so you can begin to chart your course in higher education.

 Community Program Coordinator